BigDataBiology/argNorm/docs/index.md

 The argNorm result will be stored in the file `resfinder.resfinder.orf.normed.tsv`.

+For more examples of using argNorm as a command line tool, click [here](cli.md).

 ## Quick Example 2: argNorm as a Python library

 ### Code